OpenKJ/OpenKJ/README.md

 **Mac**

 Building now works on OS X in Qt Creator using the native xcode compiler.
 Use the latest stable version of the GStreamer SDK from http://gstreamer.freedesktop.org.
+There is an extremely experimental installer for OS X on the main website at http://openkj.org/ in the downloads section.
+If anyone tests this, please let me know, as I only have one Mac to test with, and it's the machine I build it on, so it's not a good test case as to whether or not it runs on machines without all of the devel packages installed.

 **Windows**